Mfawzycode/Portfolio/01_sales_analytics/README.md

 ---

-*All data is synthetic/dummy data for demonstration purposes.*
+*All data is simulated data for analytical demonstration.*